coopsauder/COSAS/_posts/2020-08-04-application-workshop.md

 ---

 COSAS is excited to offer a new Co-op Intake Application Workshop for the academic year 2020-2021.
 The purpose of the application clinic is to assist potential incoming Co-op students through the process and answer any application-related questions they have.
 The session will focus on key elements of the Co-op Application Process, tips for making your application stand out, and suggestions for resumes.

+**Our first workshop will be on September 8th and pending demand, more will follow so make sure to check our social media for new updates!**

 <img class="w-100 h-100" src='{{ site.baseurl }}/static_files/assets/images/intake/application.jpg'/>